 "Genius is one percent inspiration and ninety-nine percent perspiration."

 Whether consciously held or not, New Years is typically associated with renewal in most people's minds.
-Think of the new year and what image comes to mind (at least before the recent spat of 2000 and Y2K iconography)? - the classical image is that of the old man with the white beard leaving and the new baby in diapers coming in to assume the mantle of the new year.
+Think of the new year and what image comes to mind - the classical image is that of the old man with the white beard leaving and the new baby in diapers coming in to assume the mantle of the new year.
 Old becomes new.
 If the world is renewing itself in preparation for the spring - then we as individuals can renew ourselves as well.

 Perhaps for this reason New Years has become a time of resolution making.
 We resolve that we will behave better, feel better, smoke less, eat less, lose weight, get into better shape - essentially - get ourselves into better control.
 We're great wishers and hopers for this sort of change but we often have difficulty following through with the actions required to make these changes a reality in our lives.

 For those interested in some practical advice on how to stick to your new years resolutions I'll share some information from Dr. John Grohol that I read in an article previously.
 The five steps outlined in this article give the big picture on how to turn the resolutions you set into realities.
 These steps are:

 - Pick realistic goals(Make sure your goal is really possible for you to achieve)